|Approved by||VCAG, 31 January 2011|

 |Sponsor||Chief Operating Officer|

 |Responsible Officer||Director of Risk, Assurance and Compliance|

-For the purposes of this policy, “fraud” shall include all acts of deception, misrepresentation or omission committed with the intention of gaining an unjust or illegal financial advantage or to cause an unjust or illegal loss or disadvantage.
+For the purposes of this policy, “Fraud” includes all acts of deception, misrepresentation or omission committed with the intention of gaining an unjust or illegal financial or non-financial advantage, whether for oneself or a third party.

 Such behaviour includes, but is not limited to: